 The Internationally accepted Universal Standard of Professional Appraisal Practice (USPAP) is a set of rules designed to promote and maintain a high level of public trust in Valuation Practice by establishing minimum standard requirements for Valuers.
-The development of “trust” between the General Public and the Professional Valuer is also inherent in other professions such as Medical and Legal Practices.
+The development of “trust” between the General Public and the Professional Valuer is also inherent in other professions such as Medical Practitioners.

 In June 2006 the US Based Appraisal Foundation signed an agreement with the International Valuation Standards Committee (IVSC) to harmonize USPAP as the International Standard for Valuations.
 The IVSC is a Non-Government- Organisation member of the United Nations and works Cooperatively with organizations like the World Bank, OECD, International Federation of Accountants, International Accounting Standards Board and others including Valuation Societies throughout the world to harmonize and promote agreement and understanding of Valuation Standards.

 APES 225 took effect on 1 January 2009 and was revised in May 2012, December 2015 and March 2018.
 The revised standard is effective for valuation engagements or assignments commencing on or after 1 July 2018.
 It requires valuer's in Australia to adhere to its mandatory requirements when they perform a valuation engagement or assignment.
 It is similar in intent to USPAP though only applicable to Australian practitioners.

 An Expert Witness can be an expert with knowledge or experience of a particular field or discipline beyond that to be expected of a layman.
 The Expert Witness’s duty is to give to the Court or tribunal an impartial opinion on particular aspects of matters within his expertise which are in dispute.